-Accelerated Mobile Pages (AMP) is a feature developed on opensource medium and approved by Google to improve page-loading performance of web pages.
-It allows for an outstandingly fast browsing experience on mobile.
+Accelerated Mobile Pages (AMP) is a feature developed on open source medium and approved by Google to improve page-loading performance of web pages.
+It generates an outstandingly fast browsing experience on mobiles.

-AMP is simple as it contains 10 times less data, which is useless for the reader, than a usual website or app.
-It thus helps to get the informative content in front of users in the fastest possible time.
+AMP is simple as it contains 10 times less data than a usual website or app.
+It thus helps to get the informative content in front of users in the shortest possible time.
 It’s like you place your demand and the solution will be provided to you in a jiffy.

 Benefits of AMP: